 The American Government class I'm TAing this semester was cancelled for Patriot's Day this Monday, which is an extremely important national holiday, FYI, although it is aggressively celebrated only in New England.
 So, given this reprieve from work, I convinced a friend with a car that we cannot rightfully leave New England before seeing a Revolutionary War re-enactment.
 So we set out at 4 AM for the re-enactment of the Battle of Lexington, held annually at the crack of dawn on Patriot's Day.
 I had also encouraged all my students to attend this event the previous week since Lexington is not far from Cambridge--biking distance, really--and the American Revolution is obviously relevant to the subject of American Government, but none of them seemed to be interested when I mentioned the start time.
 I do not understand this.
-I mean, it's the shot heard 'round the world, only not really!
+I mean, it's the shot heard 'round the world!
 And it's not like they have anything better to do at dawn!
 Well, they were unpersuaded.

 I offer this extremely amateurish video to tempt you into future support for your local historical battle re-enactment circuit.
 In it, you will see the puzzling sight of kids in period costume standing behind a tree five feet from supposed gunfire, as well as a soldier being "bayoneted":